Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Methodology

 \section{Methodology}

-In this section, we present the key methodological aspects about community detection.
-We primarily focus on a detailed characterization of graphs and bipartite graphs, followed by an emphasis on the key features of clustering as well as stochastic block models for count data.
-For a gentle introduction to these topics, we recommend consulting works such as \cite{menzel2010introduction}, \cite{KolaczykCsardi2014}, and \cite{Luke2015}, among others.
+In this section, we present the main methodological elements of community detection.
+We first provide a concise characterization of graphs and bipartite graphs, and then discuss clustering and stochastic block models for count data.
+For an accessible introduction, see \cite{menzel2010introduction}, \cite{KolaczykCsardi2014}, and \cite{Luke2015}, among others.